 The life of your air conditioner unit, a huge home investment, is reduced.
 Manufacturers assume you will properly maintain the unit when they project years of service.

 Cooling efficiency can drop over 30%.
 At that point, your system is cooling at only 60 or 70% effectiveness.
 (Note: as little as 0.042 inch or 1/23 of an inch of dirt can reduce cooling efficiency up to 21%)

-If you are facing any of these issues, please call us today to help!
-We at Cagle Service strive to meet all you cooling needs for the coming summer!
+If you are facing any air conditioning problems, please call us today to help!
+We at Cagle Service strive to meet all your cooling needs for the coming summer!
 731-300-1030